Orggu

 Best forKids, elderly, first-timersWeight loss, diabetes

 Our recommendation: If this is your first time cooking millet pongal, start with Foxtail Millet Rava — it behaves most like rice and gives the closest texture to traditional pongal.
 Once you are comfortable, try Kodo Millet Rava for a nuttier variation with fewer calories.
+If you prefer whole grains, use Foxtail Millet Unpolished or Kodo Millet Unpolished — soak for 30 minutes and cook for 30–35 minutes for a heartier, more textured pongal.

 Want to learn more about foxtail millet?
 Read our in-depth guide: Foxtail Millet Benefits: 9 Reasons to Switch from Rice.